RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 [13.
 Acknowledgments 93](#acknowledgments)

+#
-#  Introduction
+Introduction

 This certificate policy (CP) includes many distinct certificate policies: a policy for users with software cryptographic modules, a policy for users with hardware cryptographic modules, a policy for devices with software cryptographic modules, a policy for devices with hardware cryptographic modules, a policy for devices that sign PIV data objects, a policy for publicly trusted Server Authentication certificates, a high assurance user policy, three user authentication policies, and a card authentication policy.
-In this document, the term "device" means a non-person entity, i.e., a hardware device or software application.
+In this document, the term “device” means a non-person entity, i.e., a hardware device or software application.
 Where a specific policy is not stated, the policies and procedures in this specification apply equally to all eleven policies.

 The use of SHA-1 to create digital signatures is not allowed under Common Policy after 12/31/2013.